 About the Mayan Museum in Cancun

-• The Mayan Museum in Cancun, locally known as Museo Maya, is an intriguing museum that is a treasure house of artifacts depicting the life and culture of the Mayans.
+• The Mayan Museum in Cancun, locally known as Museo Maya, is an intriguing museum that is a treasure house of artifacts depicting Mayan life and culture.

-• The Mayans were one of the most powerful civilizations of Mesoamerica that lasted almost 2000 years.
+• The Mayans were one of the most powerful civilizations of Mesoamerica, and their reign lasted almost 2000 years.

 • In the museum premises, you’ll also find the ruins of an ancient Mayan site called San Miguelito.